 Choose the Surface

-Pick a smooth, dry and clean surface –The most traditional places include any wall, door, window or glass.
+For wall graphic installation, Pick a smooth, dry and clean surface –The most traditional places include any wall, door, window or glass.
 When placing the wall media on a standard painted wall, make sure the wall has been previously primed prior to painting (otherwise the paint or adhesive may come off).
 Concerning newly painted surfaces, make sure you allow 30 days for out gassing preventing bubbling.
 If you place the wall media on a pebbly, textured surface that has used eggshell paint or a very porous surface (i.e. brick, cement walls, stucco), you may receive poor results, although it has worked in most cases.
 So you may want to test first for a couple of days.
 You can overlap the material up to 1” or butt seam it (as the material does not shrink or curl).

 Prepare the Surface

 Use a warm, damp cloth or sponge to clean the wall surface or window and allow it to completely dry.
 Make sure all previous cleaning solutions are completely gone.
 Outdoors we suggest you use a pump spray to save time.
 You can remove and replace the wall media multiple times; however, once the adhesive collects too much dust, dirt or fibers it will become less effective and the wall media may not stick as well to your surface.